 Organisation is further enhanced with a bottom compartment in which you’ll find a mesh lining which can be used to separate kit.
 The main compartment can be accessed in the standard top loader style, but there are also zips on the front which allow you to open the pack like a suitcase and see what’s inside.
 The Kajka might be the heaviest pack on test at just under 3.5kg, but it’s weight well spent.
 It’s solid, reliable and a decent load carrier that will do a job over long distances, regardless of the terrain you are covering.

-In a line: A solid and reliable pack that has been designed extremely well and is a great companion on trail.
+In a line: The Fjallraven Kajka 65 is a solid and reliable pack that has been designed extremely well and is a great companion on trail.
 Highly recommended.